 Academic mentoring and programs, tutoring, federal TRIO programs and services.

-Internal and external fellowship support, programs, such including Sloan University Center of Exemplary Mentoring, summer research opportunities, and more.
+Internal and external fellowship support, programs (such as the Sloan University Center of Exemplary Mentoring), summer research opportunities, and more.

 The Grainger College of Engineering programs MERGE and SURGE are used to develop a diverse and highly motivated pool of engineers.